Common mental health challenges

 Workplace and suicide:

-If you work in any of these industries, you may want to seek support from your employer, your union, your peers, and potentially support groups if you’re feeling high levels of stress.
+If you work in any of these industries, seek support from your employer, your union, your peers, and potentially support groups if you’re feeling high levels of stress.

 First responders are often exposed to or involved in potentially traumatic events.
 Due to the nature of their work, they may be witness to or hear stories of traumatic events others were part of, which can lead to their own trauma.
-Common symptoms related to trauma include irritability, too much or too little sleep, difficulty concentrating, difficulty completing daily tasks, or being overly alert.
+Common symptoms related to trauma include:

 Professionals who have a License to Carry (LTC) firearms: